rahulc07/cross-sh/README.md

 `nano toolchain.conf` or `vim toolchain.conf`

+Note: For Some Reason you cannot use /usr/$TARGET_CROSS for the location variable, keep it in the opt directory and use a symlink, or otherwise you will get errors on the last stage of the compile

 Set the TARGET_CROSS var to your triplet(eg aarch64-linux-musl)
 Set the LIBC var to which one you want (Options between GLIBC, MUSL or newlib) Finally set the ARCH variable to the one you would need for the kernel compile